differentialprivacy/differentialprivacy/_posts/2021-09-07-synthetic-data-part-1.md

 >>> data = Dataset.load('adult.csv', 'adult-domain.json')
 {% endhighlight %}

-The Dataset object is essentially a wrapper for pandas data frame, with utility functions to compute marginals.
+The Dataset object is essentially a wrapper for a pandas data frame, with utility functions to compute marginals.
 It also keeps track of domain information, or the set of columns along with the number of possible values for each column.
 Inspecting this domain object shows that age has 85 possible values, workclass has 9, education-num has 16, etc.

 {% highlight python %}
 >>> data.domain
 Domain(age: 85, workclass: 9, fnlwgt: 100, education-num: 16, marital-status: 7, occupation: 15, relationship: 6, race: 5, sex: 2, capital-gain: 100, capital-loss: 100, hours-per-week: 99, native-country: 42, income>50K: 2)
 {% endhighlight %}

-# Marginals
+### Marginals

 A marginal for a subset of attributes counts the number of records in the dataset that match each setting of possible values.
 It is essentially a histogram over a subset of attributes.
 Marginals can easily be obtained in Private-PGM using the `project` and `datavector` functions.
 For example: